ealpizarp/python_oracle_API/README.md

 ## React web interface

 To run the react web interface it's required the installation of Node.js and bootstrap via npm.
-Once you have downloaded this programs you wull need not create a react app.
+Once you have downloaded this programs you will need to create a react app.

 The react app can be instantiated with the following commands: